varnishcache/varnish-cache/doc/sphinx/phk/firstdesign.rst

 	A text, curses or HTML based facility to give some instant feedback and stats is necessary.

-	If circumstances are not conductive to strucured approach, it should be possible to repeat this process and set up N independent Varnish boxes and get some sort of relief without having to read any further documentation.
+	If circumstances are not conductive to structured approach, it should be possible to repeat this process and set up N independent Varnish boxes and get some sort of relief without having to read any further documentation.